 DENVER (AP) – Peyton Manning stood next to John Elway, holding up a bright orange jersey with the No. 18 on it.

-Yes, that could take some getting used to.READ MORE: 'It Broke The Law': Colorado Settles Lawsuit With Federal Government
+Yes, that could take some getting used to.READ MORE: Colorado Weather: Scattered Saturday Storms, Few Could Turn Severe On The Plains

 And now if Manning’s surgically repaired neck cooperates, these two quarterbacks — one in the Hall of Fame, the other headed there one day — think they might be taking a similar photo together, only next time they’ll be holding a Super Bowl trophy.